 The SSA may provide immediate payments while an application is being processed for a child who suffers from an acute or deadly medical condition such as HIV, total deafness or blindness, or a severe brain injury.
 If it is subsequently determined that a child is not disabled in the eyes of the SSA, these payments would not have to be returned.

-The SSI application process can be remarkably complicated, but an experienced legal professional from our team may be able to help.
-Get in touch with our firm for more information about Buckhead SSI eligibility and how to prepare the information you will need to make the application process simpler and quicker.
+The SSI filing process can be remarkably complicated, but an experienced legal professional from our team may be able to help.
+Get in touch with our Social Security disability attorneys for more information about Buckhead SSI eligibility and how to prepare the information you will need to make the filing process simpler and quicker.

 Contact The Khaki Law Firm Today